PorcusorulMagic/K4-System-Time-Played-Website/README.md

 ### Dependencies

-To use this server addon, you'll need the following dependencies installed:
+To use this website server addon, you'll need the following dependencies installed:

 - [**CounterStrikeSharp**](https://github.com/roflmuffin/CounterStrikeSharp/releases): CounterStrikeSharp allows you to write server plugins in C# for Counter-Strike 2/Source2/CS2
 - **MySQL Database (Version 5.2 or higher):** This project requires a MySQL database to store and manage data.
 You can host your own MySQL server or use a third-party hosting service.
 Make sure it's at least version 5.2 or higher.
+- [**K4-System**](https://github.com/K4ryuu/K4-System/releases): Without this addon, the website is useless.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>